 In Rotterdam, digitisation is used to further improve the efficiency and reliability of the logistics chain.
 In practice this results in lower transaction costs in booking cargo, and also to lower energy consumption through shorter sailing routes and accelerated handling of cargo.

-The energy transition task is clear: We aim to bring the Port of Rotterdam in line with the Paris Climate Agreement objectives.
-Together with companies, we are working in 3 steps towards a CO2-neutral port.
-Steps 1 to 3 are, respectively, efficiency & infrastructure, towards a new energy system and towards a new raw materials and fuel system.
+The Port of Rotterdam Authority is working with the port business community and the government to create a future-proof port, Together with businesses, we are working towards a carbon-neutral port in three steps.
+Steps one to three are efficiency & infrastructure, transitioning to a new energy system, and to a new raw materials and fuel system.

 If you like to know more about current projects or how your company might benefit from the energy transition, then please contact us.